Blue Future Partners, a venture capital fund of funds, recently interviewed me on ESG in venture capital. Here’s what I said:

 - adult/NSFW content

-One of our tests for a company is: would we encourage our family members who are in the target market to use the company?
-If we have a family member who is a drug user and we invest in a drug treatment company, we’ll gladly encourage our relative to become a client.
-But we wouldn’t encourage a family member who is not currently a drug user to use drugs.
-That’s why we can’t invest in a company which sells recreational drugs/alcohol.
+One of our tests for a company is: would we encourage our relative to become a client of the company?
+If we have a relative with a drug addiction problem, and we invest in an addiction treatment company, we’ll gladly encourage our relative to become a client.
+But we wouldn’t proactively encourage a family member who is not currently a drug user to use drugs.
+That’s why we can’t invest in a company which sells recreational drugs.

 For business reasons, we do not invest in: